RedHatInsights/insights-operator-utils/README.md

 Please note that all checks mentioned above have to pass for the change to be merged into the main branch (look into Settings to check which branch has been set as main one).

 History of checks performed by CI is available at [RedHatInsights / insights-operator-utils](https://travis-ci.org/RedHatInsights/insights-operator-utils).

+### GolangCI

+Also GolangCI is configured for this repository and is run for all pull requests.

 ## Package manifest